-Blackwire Designs to Demo Control System Drivers and Design-Assistance Services at CEDIA Expo 2023
+Blackwire Designs to Demo Control System Drivers and Design Assistance Services at CEDIA Expo 2023

 After purchasing the service, the integrator submits blueprints and specifics to Blackwire’s design assistance team.
-Then, Blackwire says it designs the project for the best network quality and coverage, choosing the right products based on predicted signal strength and suggested access points.
+Then, Blackwire designs the project for the best network quality and coverage, choosing the right products based on the predicted signal strength and suggested access points.
 This includes the best routers, switches, models and the number of access point locations that best fit the installer’s project.

 Historically, dealers have used custom programming and sent custom commands to an AV-over-IP video system to control them effectively.
 However, such interfaces almost always involve non-traditional workarounds that differ based on how each installer chooses to complete the system, forcing end users to switch through rooms or use custom buttons to perform basic operations.
-The Multiviewer and Videowall Pro drivers simplify the programming process for dealers and pass on that ease of use to the homeowner.
+Blackwire says Multiviewer and Videowall Pro drivers simplify the programming process for dealers and pass on that ease of use to the homeowner.

 Blackwire’s Yamaha MTX Universal Driver allows installers to utilize both the Yamaha MTX3 and MTX5-D audio processors with Control4 systems.
-The easy-to-install driver controls an MTX processor like any other audio matrix, but it is the only solution that includes a customizable mixer interface that enables end users to control the level and mix of each input across multiple zone outputs.
+The driver controls an MTX processor like any other audio matrix, but Blackwire claims it is the only solution that includes a customizable mixer interface that enables end users to control the level and mix of each input across multiple zone outputs.
 By taking the complexity out of large installations, the MTX Universal Driver focuses on the experience and ease of operation for the end user, who can now mix the audio, trigger custom programming and adjust the zone and group levels without leaving the native Control4 interface.